-Dobutamine (sympathomimetic agent) is a beta1-receptor agonist, although it has some beta2-receptor and minimal alpha-receptor activity.
-It is used in a dose range of 2 to 20 mcg/kg/min and has a half-life of approximately 2 minutes.
-Intravenous dobutamine induces significant positive inotropic effects, with mild chronotropic effects through activation of adenyl cyclase, an increase in intracellular cyclic adenosine monophosphate (cAMP) and, therefore, calcium levels.
+Dobutamine (sympathomimetic agent) is a beta1-receptor agonist, though it has some beta2-receptor and minimal alpha-receptor activity.
+It is used in a dosage range of 2 to 20 mcg/kg/min and has a half-life of approximately 2 minutes.
+IV dobutamine induces significant positive inotropic effects, with mild chronotropic effects through activation of adenyl cyclase, an increase in intracellular cyclic adenosine monophosphate (cAMP) and, therefore, calcium levels.
 It also induces mild peripheral vasodilation (decrease in afterload).
 The combined effect of increased inotropy and decreased afterload induces a significant increase in cardiac output.

-In the setting of acute myocardial infarction (MI), dobutamine use could increase the size of the infarct because of the increase in myocardial oxygen consumption that may ensue.
+In the setting of acute MI, dobutamine use could increase the size of the infarct because of the increase in myocardial oxygen consumption that may ensue.
 In general, caution should be exercised when administering dobutamine in patients with moderate or severe hypotension (eg, systolic blood pressure <80 mm Hg), because the peripheral vasodilation, in some cases, may cause a further fall in blood pressure.

 Phosphodiesterase III inhibitors

 Phosphodiesterase III inhibitors (PDIs), which include inamrinone (formerly amrinone) and milrinone, are inotropic agents with vasodilating properties and long half-lives.
-Milrinone is used in a dose range of 0.3 to 0.75 mcg/kg/min, and has a long half-life of 1.5 to 3 hours, with the longer half-life in patients with renal impairment.
+Milrinone is used in a dosage range of 0.3 to 0.75 mcg/kg/min and has a long half-life of 1.5 to 3 hours, with the longer half-life in patients with renal impairment.

 The mechanism of action of PDIs is distinct from dobutamine in that they prevent breakdown of cAMP, thereby increasing intracellular cAMP levels.
 The hemodynamic properties of PDIs are (1) a positive inotropic effect on the myocardium and peripheral vasodilation (decreased afterload) and (2) a reduction in pulmonary vascular resistance (decreased preload).